|

 verse)

-mother and Father – The phrase “in the Lord” mean a lot.
-Paul
+mother and Father – The phrase “in the Lord” means

 ways their parents do not guide them appropriately, their children are not